4 Best Day Trips to Giethoorn from Amsterdam

 Volendam| ©Massimiliano Rossi

-One of the unforgettable experiences you have to live in Amsterdam according to National Geographic -and hundreds of globetrotting experts-, is to get close to the windmills outside the capital, and with this type of excursion you not only get to visit them but you culminate the tour in the curious little dream village accessible only by waterway.
+One of the unforgettable experiences you have to live in Amsterdam according to National Geographic - and hundreds of globetrotting experts - is to get close to the windmills outside the capital, and with this type of excursion you not only get to visit them, but you also get to visit the curious little dream village accessible only by river.

 The first stop is usually Zaanse Schans, a charming village built around 1850.
 Here you will see the iconic windmills and stroll among the picturesque green houses.
 Afterwards, you will visit a clog factory and a popular cheese factory such as the famous Catharina Hoeve cheese farm, where you will taste creamy Dutch cheeses.